s-KaiNet/spfx-fast-serve/docs/FAQ.md

 *b*.
 Check that you use `styles` variable in `.tsx` file.
 For example, if you have `import styles from './<Component>.module.scss';` and you don't have usages of `styles` in your `<Component>.tsx`, you will see the error.
 Simply delete unused import.
 If it's not the case, goto `#c`.

 *c*.
 Maybe you don't have `<Component>.module.scss.d.ts` which is generated automatically.
-Request generation by going to `<Component>.module.scss` and explicitly saving the file using `Ctrl+S` combination or just by changing something and saving.
+Request generation by going to `<Component>.module.scss` and explicitly saving the file using `Ctrl+S` or just by changing something and saving.
 This should generate `<Component>.module.scss.d.ts` and fix the issue.

+*d*.
+The last thing to check is whether your Component is actually used inside your codebase.
+If it's unused, then the corresponding `<Component>.module.scss.d.ts` will not be generated.
+To fix either include the component in your codebase using import statement or just run `fast-serve` from scratch (on the initial run it should ignore unused components).

-If not, please raise an [issue](https://github.com/s-KaiNet/spfx-fast-serve/issues).
+If nothing above works, please raise an [issue](https://github.com/s-KaiNet/spfx-fast-serve/issues).

 ## 2. After I applied `sfpx-fast-serve` tool I have formatting broken in `gulpfile.js`